MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about.md

 # About Operationalization with R Server

-You can configure R Server to be the operationalization engine of your advanced R analytics.
+This release of Microsoft R Server now includes an even better operationalization engine for all your advanced R analytics.
+Regardless of the source, language or method, you can simplify, deploy, and realize the promise and power of advanced analytics.

+## What You Get with R Server Operationalization

 With operationalization enabled, R Server offers: